superlizzy/reading-notes/02coderscomputer.md

 1. **Code completion** - Closing tags and brackets automatically appear as you type, to ensure you never forget to close the section of code you're working on.
 2. **Syntax highlighting** - Different types of code are given a different text color to easily distinguish between them.
-3. **Themes** - You can change the background color and other visual settings of your cody to reduce eye strain.
+3. **Themes** - You can change the background color and other visual settings of your code to reduce eye strain.
 4. **Extensions** - You can download a variety of additional features for your third-party text editor that will make it easier for you to code.

 Although there is no right or wrong answer to the question of, "Which text editor should I choose?," it's important to research the features and capabilities so you can code as quickly and accurately as possible.